-☐ 1.
-Place the transmitter antenna into the top of the transmitter case as shown above.
-Tighten it down "clockwise" until it has a snug fit.
+1. Place the transmitter antenna into the top of the transmitter case as shown above.
+Tighten it down

+"clockwise" until it has a snug fit.
 Do not overtighten the antenna.
-Tie the Wind Direction Ribbon to the top of the antenna.

-2. The transmitter that controls your airplane requires eight alkaline "AA" batteries.
-To install the batteries, remove the battery hatch and install the batteries, carefully following the diagram inside the battery compartment.
+☐ 2.
+The transmitter that controls your airplane requires eight alkaline "AA" batteries.
+To install the batteries, turn over the transmitter, remove the battery hatch and install the batteries following the diagram inside the battery compartment.

-☐ 3.
-Reinstall the battery hatch.

-→ 4.
-Push the switch on the transmitter to the right and check the LEDs on the front of the transmitter.
-If the green light is on, it is safe to fly.
-If no lights come on, check to make sure that the batteries are installed correctly.
-The red LED will come on as the transmitter sticks are moved; this is normal and tells you that your transmitter is working properly.
+□ 3.
+Reinstall the battery hatch, switch on the transmitter and check the LED's on the front of the transmitter.
+If both the red and green lights are on, it is safe to fly.
+If only the red light is on, you need to install fresh batteries.
+If no lights come on check to make sure that the batteries are installed correctly.